About

 • Monteverdi, the Orfeo ToolBox image viewer, can navigate in remote cloud optimized geotiff out of the box.

-• GeoServer can leverage S3-hosted COGs by using the COG Support community module.
+• GeoServer can leverage COGs by using the COG Support community module.

 • RasterFrames brings the power of Spark DataFrames to geospatial raster data, and is able to read Cloud Optimized GeoTIFF's using GeoTrellis.